nmtate/GeneticArchitecture/README.md

-# Estimation of Heritability and Genetic Architecture
+# Estimation of Gene Architecture

-# Heritability

-# Gene Architecture